The entire manual is available for download in PDF format.

 be signed by the person making the appeal, or an authorized representative;

-Persons entitled to participate in the appeal will be given an opportunity to respond to the request before the Registrar decides if the extension will be granted.
-The decision of the Registrar regarding the extension will be communicated in writing to the person who made the request and to those persons entitled to participate in the appeal.
-In determining whether an injustice would result if the time limit is not extended, the Registrar may consider many factors, including:
+Persons entitled to participate in the appeal will be given an opportunity to respond to the extension request before the Registrar issues a written decision which will be distributed to all persons entitled to participate in the appeal.
+In determining whether to extend the time limit, considerations include:

 evidence of an intention to appeal within the 30-day time limit;